Kyle Higashioka Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in MLB.
+- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 22nd in the league.

-- The Tigers' 4.55 team ERA ranks 20th among all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA across all league pitching staffs (4.54).

-- Tigers pitchers combine to allow 154 total home runs at a clip of 1.2 per game (to rank 15th in baseball).
+- Tigers pitchers combine to surrender 157 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Skubal (3-2) gets the starting nod for the Tigers in his 10th start of the season.
-He's put together a 4.06 ERA in 44 1/3 innings pitched, with 50 strikeouts.
+- Wentz starts for the first time this season for the Tigers.

-- In his last appearance on Wednesday against the Chicago Cubs, the left-hander threw six innings, giving up four earned runs while surrendering six hits.
+- It's the first appearance this season for the 25-year-old southpaw, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.